ortus-docs/wirebox-docs/mapping-dsl/mapping-destinations.md

     .providerMethod("getUser","User");
 ```

+{% hint style="danger" %}
-> **Caution** Please note that WireBox can create different types of objects for DI.
+**Caution** Please note that WireBox can create different types of objects for DI.
 However, only CFCs will be inspected for autowiring automatically unless you specifically tell WireBox that a certain mapping should not be autowired.
 In this case you will use the dependencies DSL to define all DI relationships.
+{% endhint %}